cassiebreviu/intro-nlp-wine-reviews/README.md

 topPrediction.head()
 ```
 # This is a correct prediction! 🎉
+However I am sure there are ways to improve this model and accuracy.
+Play around and see if you can get a better result!

 ## Other things to try
 1. Change the label and run again for the price bucket prediction or grape variety.